-5.2 Procedural controls
+5.2.
+Procedural controls

-5.2.1 Trusted roles
+5.2.1 Roles of trust

 Roles of trust are described in the Certification Policies, guaranteeing the distribution of duties to share out control and limit internal fraud and prevent one person from controlling the entire certification process from start to finish, and with minimum privilege granted wherever possible.